Aeroallergen: Pollens

-The time of year at which hay fever symptoms manifest themselves varies greatly depending on the types of pollen to which an allergic reaction is produced.
-The pollen count, in general, is highest from mid-spring to early summer.
-As most pollens are produced at fixed periods in the year, a person with long-term hay fever may also be able to anticipate when the symptoms are most likely to begin and end, although this may be complicated by an allergy to dust particles.

 Spores

 In fungi, both asexual and sexual spores or sporangiospores of many fungal species are actively dispersed by forcible ejection from their reproductive structures, which travel through the air over long distances.
 Many fungi thereby possess specialized mechanical and physiological mechanisms as well as spore-surface structures, such as hydrophobins, for spore ejection.
 These mechanisms include, for example, forcible discharge of ascospores enabled by the structure of the ascus and accumulation of osmolytes in the fluids of the ascus that lead to explosive discharge of the ascospores into the air.
 The forcible discharge of single spores termed ballistospores involves formation of a small drop of water (Buller's drop), which upon contact with the spore leads to its projectile release with an initial acceleration of more than 10,000 g.
 Other fungi rely on alternative mechanisms for spore release, such as external mechanical forces, exemplified by puffballs.

 Foodstuffs

 It is commonly thought that peanuts and other allergic foodstuffs may become airborne, thus triggering allergic reactions in susceptible individuals, especially children.